 For cases 2 and 3, the answer in AppSheet is to build a different apps for each class of users.
 It is easy to build multiple apps which use the same underlying data.
 You can control data change permissions via the update permissions instructions found in this article.
 However, you will need to manage these different apps.

 - Controlling which views are shown to the user.
-Use the Show_If constraint as part of the view definition.
+Use the Show_If constraint expression as part of the view definition.

 - Controlling what fields a user can see or update.
 Use the Show_If and Editable_If constraint as part of the column definition.